In the list of experiments, click “quantitativeCOMPARE” to list all existing quantitation comparisons.

 Figure 10.4.10 is comparison result page.
-User can click ‘quant_isobaric_output_xxx.txt’ link on the top of page to open and click ‘save as…’ in their browser.
-This txt file is standard tab-delimited format, so users can open in excel or input to another scripts to process further.
-Result page basically parse same txt file and display on IP2 web page.
+User can click ‘quant_isobaric_output_xxx.txt’ link on the top of the page to open and click ‘save as…’ in their browser.
+This txt file is standard tab-delimited format, so users can open in excel or input to another script to process further.
+Result page basically parses same txt file and display on IP2 web page.

 User can find “column description”.

 - TOTAL_INTENSITY: Total intensity from census-out.txt file.
 Simple sum of peptide intensities without any normalization or correction

 - NORM_INTENSITY: Protein total intensity on each channel is normalized by the intensity sum of all proteins in the same channel.

 - INTERNAL_STANDARD_NORM_INTENSITY: When an internal standard is used, NORM_INTENSITY value is divided by internal standard intensity selected by the user and then multiplied by the average intensity of all channels.
 2. When the internal standard is not used, the value is NA.